 Partners

-This is Engineering has been made possible thanks to the generous support of the Fellows of the Royal Academy of Engineering and our corporate partners.
+This is Engineering has been made possible thanks to the generous support of the Fellows of the Royal Academy of Engineering and our corporate and university partners.

 Principal University Partner